July 11, 2017

 In all, 35 alumni, parents of students, and staff members marched behind the big Skidmore banner.
 The two-mile route from 14th Street to 42nd Street provided a showcase for 45,000 marchers from more than 500 groups, from schools to offices to clubs to neighborhoods.
 Skidmore's group included 12 fellow Northeast Alumni Relations group members, from Amherst and Bowdoin to Trinity and Wesleyan.

 Astarita says, "I've been participating in pride activities for many years, and it was truly special to share that with Skidmore."
 Her leadership involvement stemmed from the "fabulous time" she had at her five-year reunion and her eagerness to reconnect with Skidmore regularly.
 She found that the new alumni Diversity and Inclusion Steering Committee "is the perfect way.
 I can't wait to help organize more events."

-That alumni committee, known as DISC, includes 11 members, from the 1970s to the 2010s and from Texas to Boston.
-Wendy Wilson '96, the alumni board's chair for diversity and a DISC member, says the group "wants to help ensure that alumni of color and LGBTQ alums are getting good communications about the college and invitations to programs of interest to them."
+That alumni committee includes 12 members, from the 1970s to the 2010s and from Texas to Boston.
+Wendy Wilson '96, the alumni board's chair for diversity and a committee member, says the group "wants to help ensure that alumni of color and LGBTQ alums are getting good communications about the college and invitations to programs of interest to them."
 She notes, "It's easy for alumni to get buried in the experience of their four years on campus, so we need to let them know what's happening at Skidmore today.
 Many don't know about the changes and progress that have been made, such as placing diversity as a key goal in the strategic plan.
 When alumni hear about some of these efforts, they often say, 'Wow, I didn't know.
 This is so cool!'—and they may be open to engage with Skidmore and even help these initiatives along."

-At DISC's first meeting in early 2016, Wilson says, "we included current students,
+At the group's first meeting in early 2016, Wilson says, "we included current students,

 to help give us a sense of today's campus climate and what sorts of support the students